StateSmith/tutorial-3/lesson-2/README.md

 We see that the transition from `ON3` to `OFF` is guarded by `[count <= 0]`, but there is no event explicitly associated with it like `DIM` or `INC`.

-For convenience, StateSmith will *implicitly* assume the `DO` event for any behavior/transition that does not have an explicit event associated with it.
+For convenience, StateSmith will *implicitly* assume the `DO` event for any behavior/transition that do not have an explicit event associated with it.

 You can see this if you open the `LightSm.sim.html` file in your browser and look at the `ON3` state.
 You will see that the transition to `OFF` is guarded by `DO [count <= 0]`.